 top of page

-We will be living in this new "Coronavirus World" for the foreseeable future.
+We are now living in a new "Coronavirus World".
 That's a fact.
-In order for us all to live healthy, productive, and happy lives, it's important to fully understand the Coronavirus, COVID-19 (the illness it causes), variants, the protective safety measures necessary to remain healthy (including social distancing, mask wearing in public, and hand washing), and resources to help with the havoc this virus has already caused.
-I am hoping that the more informed we are, on an ongoing basis as the scientists learn more and State leaders respond with resources and regulations changes, the more comfortable, resilient, and prepared we can be.
+Flu is a fact of life as well, although In order for us all to live healthy, productive, and happy lives, it's important to fully understand the Coronavirus, variants, the protective safety measures necessary to remain healthy and resources to help.
+I am hoping that the more informed we are, as the scientists learn more about new variants and State leaders respond with resources and vaccinations, the more comfortable, resilient, and prepared we can be.
 The safer we will be.
-And that has to be the priority as we move forward together.
+And that has to be the ongoing priority.

-How long does it take to develop symptoms after you have been exposed to COVID-19?
+How long does it take to develop symptoms after you have been exposed to a respiratory virus?

 Symptoms could appear as soon as two days after exposure or as long as 14 days later, according to the Centers for Disease Control and Prevention (CDC).
-A new study led by researchers at the Johns Hopkins Bloomberg School of Public Health shows that the median time for symptoms to show up is about five days.
-That is why the CDC uses the 14-day quarantine period for people with likely exposure to the new coronavirus.
-It is important to recognize the people can be carriers of COVID-19 and have no symptoms - this is why wearing masks is so critical to halt the spread.
+It is important to recognize that people can be carriers of COVID-19 and other respiratory viruses and have no symptoms.

 CLICK HERE to sign up for updates on COVID-19 from the CDC.

-CLICK HERE to sign up for updates on COVID-19 from Governor Raimondo and the State of Rhode Island.
+CLICK HERE to sign up for updates on COVID-19 from the Governor and the State of Rhode Island.

 STAY UP-TO-DATE ON COVID-19